edgelesssys/contrast/docs/docs/architecture/attestation.md

 The [Coordinator](../components/index.md#the-coordinator) acts as a verifier within the Contrast deployment, configured with a [Manifest](../components/index.md#the-manifest) that defines the reference values and serves as an appraisal policy for all pods in the deployment.
 It also pulls endorsements from hardware vendors to verify the hardware claims.
 The Coordinator operates within the cluster as a confidential container and provides similar evidence as any other Pod when it acts as an attester.
-In RATS terminology, the Coordinator's dual role is defined as a composite device.
+In RATS terminology, the Coordinator's dual role is defined as a lead attester in a composite device which spans the entire deployment: Coordinator and the workload pods.
 It collects evidence from other attesters and conveys it to a verifier, generating evidence about the layout of the whole composite device based on the Manifest as the appraisal policy.

 ```